Sarkozy breaks silence to urge international action in Syria

 “They agreed that there are great similarities with the Libyan crisis,” said the statement.

-After three months away from public life, Sarkozy’s message appeared designed to increase pressure on Hollande to engage more openly with Syrian opposition groups.
+After a three-month hiatus from public life, Sarkozy’s sortie, and his 40-minute telephone talk with Sieda, appeared designed to raise pressure on Hollande to engage more openly with Syrian opposition groups.

 It came days after French intellectual Bernard-Henri Levy, who prodded Sarkozy to help Libya’s rebels last year and became his unofficial adviser in the crisis, slammed Hollande’s approach in a newspaper interview.

-Fighting is raging in the city of Aleppo between troops loyal to Assad and opposition rebels who have seized chunks of territory there 17 months into the conflict.

-Hollande, on a two-week vacation in the south of France, has made a point of limiting his intervention in foreign affairs.
+Western powers have urged Syrian President Bashar al-Assad to step down, but Russia and China have vetoed Security Council resolutions that would have condemned his government and opened the way to U.N. sanctions against it.

+Hollande has not sought to circumvent the United Nations as Sarkozy did with Libya.

-While Foreign Minister Laurent Fabius has had frequent contact with Syrian opposition leaders, Hollande has only met Sieda briefly during a Friends of Syria meeting in Paris.
+While Foreign Minister Laurent Fabius has had frequent contact with Syrian opposition leaders since June, Hollande has shied away from getting too involved, only meeting Sieda briefly during a Friends of Syria meeting in Paris in early July.

+That month, Sarkozy was quoted by le Parisien daily as criticising Hollande’s policy toward Syria, saying: “I was criticized on Libya but at least I acted.”

+Sarkozy was quick to embrace Libyan rebels at the height of the crisis there, becoming the first Western leader to recognize them.
+He spearheaded efforts to assemble an international military coalition which bombed forces loyal to Gaddafi, strengthening rebels who eventually overthrew him a year ago.

 Sarkozy’s conservative UMP party also chimed in on Syria.